quicbit-js/qb-standard/doc/recommended-style.md

   ```

   **Why?**
-  While 2 spaces might work for many developers, it can be a harder on the eyes for some.
+  While 2 spaces might work for many developers, it can be a harder on the eyes
+  for some and it is an outlier when compared with popular format in languages
+  like Python and C.  Where possible, qb-standard favors more similarity
-  4 spaces is a fair balance between Linux kernel's 8 spaces requirement and js standard's 2 spaces.
+  with languages like Python, Java and C.  4 spaces is a fair balance between
+  Linux kernel's 8 spaces requirement and js standard's 2 spaces.

-  Again... as a recommended rule, it can be broken if the author feels a
+  But remember, as with all *recommended* rules, it can be broken if the author feels a
-  particular indentation helps for a particular set of files.
+  particular indentation is important for a particular part of the code.

-  Wouldn't tabs solve this problem?
-Well, yes, but having two types of whitespace
+  **Wouldn't tabs solve some of these problems?**  Well, yes, but having two types of whitespace
-  creates unwanted surprises.
+  creates other problems.
 The benefit of being able to change indentation
   per one's preference isn't worth the hassle that can come
   from different users seeing different alignment, nice though that ability is!